arribada/manta-ray-active-vacuum-tag/README.md

 ![manta_tag](https://github.com/arribada/manta-ray-active-vacuum-tag/assets/6997400/136ec232-e82c-4b59-bbe8-06c49197a670)

 ## About ##
-This repository details ongoing research and development work by [Arribada](https://arribada.org) to develop an active vaccum (suction) cup tag, primarily to provide a non-invasive means of attaching scientific instruments to oceanic manta rays i.e accelerometers, video cameras or other instruments to advance scientific research conducted by the [Bureau of Ocean Energy Management](https://www.boem.gov/).
+This repository details ongoing research and development work by [Arribada](https://arribada.org) to develop an active vaccum (suction) cup tag, primarily to provide a non-invasive means of attaching scientific instruments to oceanic manta rays i.e accelerometers, video cameras or other instruments to advance scientific research conducted by the [Bureau of Ocean Energy Management](https://www.boem.gov/) in partnership with [Georgia Aquarium](https://www.georgiaaquarium.org/).

 ## Licencing ##
 All hardware designs, files, assets and schematics in this repository are licenced under CERN OHL v1.2.
 Documentation is licenced under GPLv3.